 The process that Public Safety Psychology, PLLC uses in our pre-employment evaluations is designed to comply with the guidelines established by the Psychological Services section of the International Association of Chiefs of Police and the guidelines published by the NYS Division of Criminal Justice Services.

-Due to Americans with Disability Act (ADA) requirements, these evaluations should be done after a conditional offer of employment has been made.
+Due to Americans with Disability Act (ADA) requirements, these evaluations can only be done AFTER a conditional offer of employment has been made, but BEFORE a candidate has been officially hired.
 Because we ask questions regarding medically related areas – previous psychiatric treatment or hospitalizations, amount and type of drugs used, rehab stays, etc. – the ADA requires that the conditional offer of employment be made before our evaluation.
 You should check with your legal counsel as to what constitutes a bona fide conditional offer of employment.

 Our process involves three steps: